 With newer vehicles, the steering system is controlled by something called the rack and pinion unit.
 Tie rods are part of that system and they’re attached to both ends of the steering rack.
-Their main purpose is to control the front tires with the operation of the steering wheel.
-Essentially, they assist in the control of the steering system.
+The outer and inner ends of the tie rod surround an adjusting sleeve, which activates when you rotate the steering wheel.

 There are several different ways to tell if your tie rod is going bad or has already gone bad.
-If you notice one or all these symptoms, it’s time to schedule your appointment:
+If you notice one or all of these symptoms, it’s time to schedule your appointment:

 Always take note of any changes in your car’s performance.
 If you notice anything out of the ordinary, it’s best to schedule an inspection right away.